Signal model and event reconstruction for the radio detection of inclined air showers: Model for the radio-emission footprints

-which solely depends on the (dominant) emission in the \vxB{-}polarization.
-In the following, we use CoREAS simulations to derive a parameterization for $a_\mathrm{ce}$.
-Using a parameterization rather than Eqs.~\eqref{eq:ldf:posfraction} to determine the charge-excess fraction directly from measured pulses has several advantages: First, as already mentioned, in the presence of noise the determination of the sub-dominant signal in the \vxvxB polarization can be easily biased and hence bias the determined geomagnetic emission.
-Second, a parameterization allows to exploit the known dependency of the charge-excess emission to the shower geometry and depth of the shower maximum.
-And third, assuming that both the geomagnetic and charge-excess emission contributions are rotationally symmetric, the parameterization can also be used to subtract the charge-excess emission for pulses of observers close to or on the \vxB{-axis}.
+which solely depends on the (dominant) emission in the \vxB polarization.
+The sine of the geomagnetic angle $\alpha$, the angle between the magnetic field vector and shower axis, accounts for the scaling of the geomagnetic emission with the orientation of the shower to the magnetic field.
+The cosine of $\phi$, the polar angle between the observer position and the positive \vB axis, accounts for the superposition with the charge-excess emission.
+Using a parameterization for the charge-excess fraction and Eq.~\eqref{eq:ldf:f_geo} rather than Eq.~\eqref{eq:ldf:posfraction} has the additional advantage that the parameterization can also be used to subtract the charge-excess emission for pulses close to or on the \vxB axis.